AdvaitNarvekar99/Smart_Chest_X-Ray_Analysis/README.md

 <h2>✨ Description</h2>
 <p align="justify">
-The <b>Chest Disease Detection using Deep Learning (R-CNN)</b> project utilizes advanced deep learning techniques to automate the detection and classification of chest diseases from X-ray images.
-By leveraging the Faster R-CNN architecture and transfer learning, the system supports radiologists in diagnosing conditions like pneumonia, tuberculosis, and lung cancer.
-The project is built using the NIH ChestX-ray14 dataset, which provides annotated data for robust training and evaluation.
+The <b>Chest Disease Detection using Deep Learning (R-CNN)</b> project automates the detection and classification of chest diseases from X-ray images using Faster R-CNN architecture.
+It assists radiologists in diagnosing conditions like pneumonia, tuberculosis, and lung cancer.
+The project leverages the NIH ChestX-ray14 dataset, providing annotated data for robust training and evaluation.
 </p>

 ---